 My name is Andrés, and I live in Venezuela, a chaotic tropical country located in South America.
 I am a 29-year-old gay man who’s out to 80 percent of his family, but still in a “don’t ask, don’t tell” kind of situation with some of them.

 I met my current boyfriend a little less than two months ago.
-We started talking on Tinder and bonded over our similar music taste and the fact that we both work in the same field: writing.
+We started talking on Tinder and bonded over our similar music tastes and the fact that we both work in the same field: writing.
 We decided to hang out after a couple of weeks.
 Luis (that’s his name, by the way) invited me to his house to watch something on Netflix.
-His charming personality and appearance were attractive, but I didn’t think of his invitation as a date because we never openly flirted before.
+His charming personality and appearance were attractive, but I didn’t think of his invitation as a date because we had never openly flirted before.

 Josh and Ben – Please Like Me